smithjessk/docs/coroutines/devs/jess/daily-progress.md

 - **29 June 2016**: Implemented functionality for enumerators.
 Wrote some unit tests to assert that the functionality works.
 Hit some bugs when creating Iterators out of Coroutines.
 Tomorrow, I will try to fix those bugs.
 Also, I will develop test cases that illustrate when enumerators are better than iterators.

 - **30 June 2016**: Fixed the bugs from yesterday.
 Added more test cases.
 Tried to plan out more what I'm going to do with enumerators.

+- **1 July 2016**: My day was cut short today because I had to take care of some other things.
+However, I found out that my `foreach` and `map` implementations box.
+I got some insight about the problem from [this article](http://axel22.github.io/2013/11/03/specialization-quirks.html), but having `foreach` return a `Y` did not fix the problem.
+I will work on it more this weekend.